 - Dust the surface with icing sugar and bake for about 25 to 30 minutes, then remove the panforte from the oven, let cool slightly and then remove from the baking tin.
 If you wait until completely cold the caramelized sugar will stick to the tin and give you hard times - as it happened to me.

 - Once the panforte is cold, dust generously with icing sugar.

-Thanks to La Selva Giardino del belvedere for the warm hospitality and for giving us such a cozy and friendly environment for our first Tuscan gathering, to Emiko for her friendship and for a continuous inspiration, to Tommaso and Marco for their indispensable support, to all participants of the Christmas lunch for the interesting chats and ideas we exchanged, laughter, toasts and especially for the projects that we concocted in between a plate of lasagna and a cookie with jam.
+Thanks to La Selva Giardino del belvedere for the warm hospitality and for giving us such a cozy and friendly environment for our first Tuscan gathering, to Emiko for a continuous inspiration, to Tommaso and Marco for their indispensable support, to all participants of the Christmas lunch for the interesting chats and ideas we exchanged, laughter, toasts and especially for the projects that we concocted in between a plate of lasagna and a cookie with jam.